lqb2/blog/_posts/2020-04-12-lawrence-turns-31.md

 ![img](https://i.imgur.com/8PaYFS2.jpg)

-you know, just celebrating my birthday in the time of a global pandemic.
+you know, just celebrating my birthday in the time of a global pandemic. but, as always, in every challenge is an opportunity:

+* **i am grieving**: hugs, in person grinding
+* **i am gaining**: a space for my friends from all over the country to meet each other with minimal carbon impact, simultaneous solo dancing all over turtle island, an opportunity to take a luxurious bath while still connecting with my friends (actually, i did that last year too LOL)

 ## birthday video office hours